 Serpentine Squiggles

-I suppose this is a reader response blog now.
+This is a bit of a reader response blog now.
 As has happened not once, but twice before, someone on discord asked me how to write and I spilled a bottle of ink explaining.

 This time, a friend asked: